pytorch/ort/Readme.md

 # PyTorch training script follows
 ```

+## Samples

+To see torch-ort in action, see https://github.com/microsoft/onnxruntime-training-examples, which shows you how to train the most popular HuggingFace models.

 ## License

 This project has an MIT license, as found in the [LICENSE](LICENSE) file.